bpype/blender-studio-pipeline/scripts-blender/addons/blender_kitsu/README.md

 ## Installation
 1. Download [latest release](../addons/overview)
-2. Launch Blender, navigate to `Edit > Preferences` select `Addons` and then `Install`,
+2. Launch Blender, navigate to `Edit > Preferences` select `Add-ons` and then `Install`,
 3. Navigate to the downloaded add-on and select `Install Add-on`
 ## How to get started
-After installing you need to setup the addon preferences to fit your environment.
+After installing you need to setup the add-on preferences to fit your environment.
 In order to be able to log in to Kitsu you need a server that runs the Kitsu production management suite.
 Information on how to set up Kitsu can be found [here](https://zou.cg-wire.com/).